carot264/Week-1-Project-Instagram-Photo-Viewer/README.md

   * [x] User can **scroll through current popular photos** from Instagram
   * [ ] For each photo displayed, user can see the following details:
   * [x] Graphic, Caption, Username
-  * [ ] Relative timestamp, likes count, user's profile image: just user's profile image
+  * [ ] Relative timestamp, likes count, user's profile image:  user's profile , timestamp

 The following **optional** features are implemented: